Highlighting leadership development in our three-part 2016-17 recap of the school year.

 Potts returned to Pepperdine in July 2008 as the Senior Associate Director of Athletics after serving as the Director of Athletics at Lipscomb University for 8 1/2 years.

-Since becoming Director of Athletics, the Waves have won 28 conference regular-season or tournament titles (through the 2015-16 school year).
-Under his watch, Pepperdine added the sport of women's beach volleyball (and won two AVCA national championships).
+Since becoming Director of Athletics, the Waves have won 33 conference regular-season or tournament titles (through the 2016-17 school year).
+Under his watch, Pepperdine added the sport of women's beach volleyball (which won the inaugural 2012 AVCA national championship, and again in 2014).

-Pepperdine earned the I-AAA Athletic Director's Association All-Sports Award (given to the top-performing non-football school in the country) in 2011-12 and finished in third place in 2014-15.
+Pepperdine earned the I-AAA Athletic Director's Association All-Sports Award (given to the top-performing non-football school in the country) in 2011-12 and finished in second place in 2016-17 and third place in 2014-15.

 When Potts took over at Lipscomb in January 2000, the school was in the midst of making the transition from the NAIA to NCAA Division I. He successfully guided the athletics department through four years of NCAA Division I provisional membership, and Lipscomb received active membership status in September 2003.
 He also led the institution through the 18-month NCAA Athletic Certification process, which was completed in 2005.